moonline/UW.Olivos-Roche/Paper.rst

           Sidewalk behind tree row at the corner Antonio Malaver St. / Ignacio Warnes St., looking in direction of the avenue Maipú.

-There is not much activity on most of the streets, especially at early and late hours, as there are not so many shops and most of them are concentrated around Carlos Villate and Gobernador Manuel Ugarte.
+There is not much activity on most of the streets at early and late hours, as there are not so many shops and most of them are concentrated around Carlos Villate and Gobernador Manuel Ugarte.

 Cycling
 -------

-Olivos Roche does not yet count with public bicycle infrastructure.
-There are no bicycle lanes or paths, cyclists use the streets shared with cars.
-The avenues count with heavy traffic and are not comfortable to ride.
+Olivos Roche does not yet count with public bicycle infrastructure like bicycle lanes or paths.
+Cyclists share the streets with cars.
+The collectors count with a lot of traffic around peek hours and are not comfortable to ride.

 .. list-table::